- Coaching and Development

 No. There is a separate notification for each performance exception triggered.
 A digest-style notification is not possible today.

-As a member of management, can I see the performance exception notifications that performers have received?
+As a management’s member, can I see the performance exception notifications that performers have received?

 Is there a way to deactivate performance exception notifications?